MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/secure-vnet-dmz.md

 # Implement a DMZ between Azure and the Internet

-This reference architecture shows a secure hybrid network that extends an on-premises network to Azure and also accepts Internet traffic. [**Deploy this solution.**](#deploy-the-solution)
+This reference architecture shows a secure hybrid network that extends an on-premises network to Azure and also accepts Internet traffic. [**Deploy this solution**](#deploy-the-solution).

 ![Secure hybrid network architecture](./images/dmz-public.png)